helidon-io/helidon-examples/examples/declarative/cors/README.md

 Declarative Server Example
 ---

-This example shows how to use Helidon declarative to create an HTTP server "Hello World" endpoint.
+This example shows how to use Helidon declarative to protect a few endpoints with Cross-Origin Resource Sharing (CORS).

 The example can be built using GraalVM native image as well.